appdev-lessons/refactoring-msm-gui-2/content.md

 The `def movie` that we wrote out line-by-line and the new `belongs_to` version are producing the same thing.
 But `belongs_to` is somewhat shorter, and it reads better.
 It is easier to understand at a glance.

 Moreover, we can look at an example in our Rails console for why this technique is so good.
-Open a `rails console`.
+Be sure to run `rake sample_data`, then open a `rails console`.

 What if we asked for all of the characters from movies that are newer than 1994?
 Until today we couldn't do that!